IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 Should the IETF LLC generate an annual budget surplus, it may choose to direct all or part of the surplus towards the growth of the operating reserve.

+## Annual Budget Process

+As noted in {{#llc-responsibilities}}, the IETF LLC is responsible for managing the IETF's finances and budget.
+A key part of this responsibility is establishing, maintaining, and successfully meeting an annual budget.
+This is essential to the continued operation and vibrancy of the IETF's technical activities and establishes trust with ISOC and donors that funds are being appropriately spent, and that financial oversight is being conducted properly.
+This is also essential to the IETF LLC meeting applicable legal and tax requirements and is a core part of the IETF LLC Board's fiduciary responsibilities.

+As explained in {{#staff-responsibilities}}, the IETF Executive Director shall develop, execute, and report on the annual budget.
+Regular reporting shall include monthly and quarterly forecast vs. budget statements, including updated projections of income and expenses for the full fiscal year.

+The IETF LLC Board, as explained in {{#board-responsibilities}}, shall review and approve the budget, as well as provide ongoing oversight of the budget and of any other significant financial matters.

+The annual budget shall be developed in an open, transparent, and collaborative manner, in accordance with
+{{#principles}}.
+The specific timeline for the development, review, and approval of the IETF LLC annual budget shall be established by the IETF LLC Board and may be revised as needed.
+In order to meet the expectations in {{#principles}}, there should be sufficient time for the IETF community and others to review and comment on drafts of the annual budget, and so the process should begin several months before the start of the next fiscal year.

 # LLC Board Membership, Selection and Accountability {#board}

 ## Board Composition {#board-composition}